Working with First Nation Artists and Communities

 The first Milpirri performance was created in Lajamanu.
 This life-changing community dance event was the beginning of a revisioning of the way that both Western and Warlpiri values could work together.
 Based on the ideas held in the Ngapa Dreaming this celebratory community development project united a community and continued as a biannual over the next two decades.

 The process of creating a Tracks Major Work is a collaborative one, it involves a large team of choreographers, dancers, and other artists.
-The following lists of projects and artists (which doesn’t include everything) highlights first nation artists who have worked hand-in-hand as part of these artistic teams.
+The following list of projects and artists (which doesn’t include everything) highlights First Nations artists who have been employed to work hand-in-hand as part of these artistic teams.

 1992